 - Any participant seeking accommodation in respect of a disability must submit a written request to the following email address: email@example.com

 - AWD participants must be capable of completing the full race distance within the event time limit requirements and to the strength and skill to control the speed and stop their wheelchairs on the course’s downhill sections.
 Participants may be asked to demonstrate these capabilities as a condition of entry.
 The determination of an AWD participant’s capability to complete the full race course within the time limit shall be made by the event’s officials, including the AWD coordinator, whose decision is final.

-- Participants are responsible for medical services that are rendered over and above the normal race day medical services, and for the costs required to transport any participants failing to complete the course or make the time limit from the race course to the finish line.
+- AWD participants are responsible for medical services that are rendered over and above the normal race day medical services, and for the costs required to transport any participants failing to complete the course or make the time limit from the race course to the finish line.

 Any individual requesting a waiver of any of these rules must submit a written request no less than 30 days prior to the event date specifying the nature of and reasons for the request.
 There are no refunds and no exceptions to the packet pick-up policy.

 The use of wheeled devices by participants or any other person authorized to be on the course is strictly limited to: (a) authorized and registered Wheelchair and Handcycle participants and (b) authorized course marshals on bicycles.
 Baby joggers, baby strollers, carts, skateboards, rollerblades, non-conforming wheelchairs including day chairs, unauthorized bicycles or any other wheeled device is not permitted on the course.

 Results & Timing

 Wheelchair and Handcrank Division results are determined by gun time.
-Net times will not be used for any purpose regarding Wheelchair and Handcrank participants.
+Net times will not be used to determine ranking, results and awards in the Wheelchair and Handcrank Divisions.
 Wheelchair and Handcrank Division participants must start the race at the gun or immediately thereafter.

 All times and placements of finish provisional until reviewed and declared official.
-Cash awards and prizes are distributed on the basis of official results.
+Cash awards and prizes are distributed based on official results.

 Radios, Music Players and Earphones

-The use by participants of radios, music players, earphones or similar devices is not permitted.
+The use by AWD participants of radios, music players, earphones or similar devices is not permitted.

 In accordance with IAAF and USATF competition rules and regulations, all participants, including AWD participants, are subject to anti-doping rules.
-An anti-doping rule violation occurring before, during, in connection with or after the Event may lead to disqualification of the participant’s individual results and forfeiture of all awards, points and prizes.
+An anti-doping rule violation occurring before, during or after the Event may lead to disqualification of the participant’s individual results and forfeiture of all awards, points and prizes.